West Nebraska All-Star Games brings prep rivals together - at least for a week

 People are also reading…

-This week marks 39 and 45 years for the volleyball and football games, reespectively, both of which will be played on Saturday with a portion of the proceeds benefitting local charities.
+This week marks 39 and 45 years for the volleyball and football games, respectively, both of which will be played on Saturday with a portion of the proceeds benefitting local charities.

 The volleyball matchup is set for 2 p.m. at the Cougar Palace on the Western Nebraska Community College campus, with the football matchup at 5 p.m. at Bearcat Stadium.